 Banzai Retro Club "Best New Wave Albums - 1984": https://banzairetroclub.podbean.com/e/episode-87-favorite-1984-new-wave-albums/

-You should only have known what it was like to live through 1984.
+I wish everyone could have known what it was like to live through the real 1984.

-Everyone was sure the world was about to end in some kind of totalitarian apocalypse, due to George Orwell’s prescient novel of the same title, which every high school student had been forced to read since the 1950s.
+Everyone was sure the world was about to end in some kind of totalitarian apocalypse, due to George Orwell’s novel, which every high school student had been forced to read since the 1950s.
 It wasn’t just a year, it was a test of humanity.
 Bowie sang about it, a decade before the year arrived.
-Oingo Boingo sang about it, feverishly screaming, “WAKE UP!
-It’s 1984.”
+And Oingo Boingo feverishly screamed it: "WAKE UP!
+It's 1984."

 Musically, it was like reaching the crest of a hill, and being gifted with a greater perspective of the intense music scene gleaming all around.
 And we New Wavers lived through it, in our prime.